Yasha Iravantchi

 Hello there!

 I am Yasha Iravantchi.
 I am a T32 Postdoctoral Scholar at the Stanford Systems Neuroscience and Pain Lab (SNAPL), mentored by Sean Mackey.
-My current research focuses on developing AI-driven systems for clinical support in pain and functional forecasting as a part of chronic health management, focusing on equity, privacy, and usability—empowering patients to become active participants in their own care.
+My current research focuses on developing AI-driven systems for clinical support in pain and functional forecasting as a part of chronic health management, focusing on equity, privacy, and usability.
+This empowers patients to become active participants in their own care.

 news